graemeniedermayer/ArAce/README.md

 # ArAce
 My goal here is to create a standard candle AR game for comparing the FPS differences of AR extensions.
+This is webxr so it only works on android and varieties of chromium (possibly firefox)

 ## Demo
 These were done on a samsung S8